ciathyza/skyrim-optimization-guide-2018/README.md

   - [BethINI](https://www.nexusmods.com/skyrim/mods/69787)

 Install the tool where you keep all your modding tools.
-BethINI will modify your Ini files in your Documents/My Games location so you don't have to worry about your Inis in your Mod Organizer profile folder but it's always good to make a backup of your current Ini files.

 Once installed, close Mod Organizer if you have it running and launch BethINI.
 Next follow these steps:

   1. Upon first launch BethINI will ask which game to configure.
 In this case, choose Skyrim.
   2. **Setup tab**: If the Mod Organizer field is blank, select the drop-down menu and then click browse and navigate to your Mod Organizer install location.
 BethINI may restart afterwards.